tilendra/tilendra.github.io/_pages/about.md

 - Mentored many PhD, MS and undergraduate students.
 - Acomplished various technical projects in software and hardware levels
 - Published many good quality journals and conferences.
 Details can be found in the <b>"[Publications](/publications/)"</b> page.
-- Delivered various technical talks.
+- Delivered various technical talks focused on AI, ML and signal processing for healthcare and wearables, in India and USA.

 > :bulb: **Tip:** Remember to appreciate the little things in life.